Baylor Players to Watch Against UCSB - First Round

 Baylor's Last Game

-In its most recent game, Baylor fell to Iowa State on Thursday, 78-72.
-Its top scorer was Jalen Bridges with 28 points.
+On Thursday, in its last game, Baylor fell to Iowa State 78-72.
+With 28 points, Jalen Bridges was its high scorer.

 |Name